Mintplex-Labs/anything-llm/BARE_METAL.md

 2. `cd anything-llm` and run `yarn setup`.
 This will install all dependencies to run in production as well as debug the application.

 3. `cp server/.env.example server/.env` to create the basic ENV file for where instance settings will be read from on service start.
-This file is automatically managed and should not be editing manually.
+This file is automatically managed and should not be edited manually.

-### To start the application
+## To start the application

 AnythingLLM is comprised of three main sections.
 The `frontend`, `server`, and `collector`.
 When running in production you will be running `server` and `collector` on two different processes, with a build step for compilation of the frontend.